-In case of a natural or man-made sudden on-set disaster situation “B” in the diagram below applies.
+In the case of a natural or man-made sudden onset disaster, see situation “B” in the diagram below.
 There is very little time to prepare and the intervention is very much reactive.
-Relief activities are initiated by the humanitarian community to respond to the immediate needs while planning and preparing for the longer term requirements is being done.
+Relief activities are initiated by the humanitarian community to respond to the immediate needs while simultaneously planning and preparing for the longer term requirements.

 In a bid to provide guidance on managing disasters, the Hyogo Framework for Action (HFA) 2005-2015, was endorsed by the world community at the 2005 World Conference in Disaster Reduction with the following strategic goals: